Does New Mexico Motor Vehicle Division (DMV/RMV) offer 24 hour customer service?

 What are the hours and when should I call?

-New Mexico Motor Vehicle Division (DMV/RMV) operates the call center for this 888-683-4636 phone number Mon-Fri 8am-4:30pm MT.The short answer is that you should call on a Tuesday.This observation and the following section are based on analysis of a sample set of 64 calls made in the last 90 days using our free, web-based phone (see above).
+New Mexico Motor Vehicle Division (DMV/RMV) operates the call center for this 888-683-4636 phone number Mon-Fri 8am-4:30pm MT.The short answer is that you should call on a Monday.This observation and the following section are based on analysis of a sample set of 13,705 calls made in the last 90 days using our free, web-based phone (see above).

-When you use our free AI-powered phone to call and talk, wait on hold, or navigate for you, it will automatically wait until the New Mexico Motor Vehicle Division (DMV/RMV) call center opens before trying to call.
-It will ask your permission before it places the call, so you can also further delay that scheduled call until you are ready.
-But that means you can "set it and forget it" ahead of time.
+When you use our free AI-powered phone to call and talk, wait on hold, or navigate for you, you can also schedule the call with New Mexico Motor Vehicle Division (DMV/RMV) at a time when they are open and when it works for you.
+We will confirm you are ready before placing the call, just in case.
+That means you can "set it and forget it" ahead of time.

 An important note: busy times vs hold times vs best time to call